Improvement-Service/ckanext-geoserver_web_service/README.md

 ## Config settings

-None at present

-**TODO:** Document any optional config settings here.
-For example:

-	# The minimum number of hours to wait before re-checking a resource
-	# (optional, default: 24).
+	# A List of default roles that will be available to all ckan users.
+	ckanext.geoserver_webservice.default_roles = CKAN
+    # Role options that can be added to a ckan user.
+    ckanext.geoserver_webservice.role_options = PSGA SGN
+    # whether a user can view roles they have assinged to them
-	ckanext.geoserver_webservice.some_setting = some_default_value
+    ckanext.geoserver_webservice.user_view_roles = false

 ## Developer installation